If you want to become a truck driver, then it’s worth researching which truck driving school is the best for you.

 Truck drivers who lease their trucks, go self-employed, and stay on the road as much as possible, are able to earn considerably more.

-However, that makes the driver responsible for more expenses and compliance issues regarding regulations and laws.
+However, that makes the driver responsible for their own expenses and compliance issues regarding regulations and laws.

 This route does give more independence and is a beloved way of life for many independent truckers across the country.